haaaarsh4/haaaarsh4/README.md

 ## 🚀 About Me

 I'm a passionate Computer Science student based in Toronto, currently studying at **McMaster University**.
-II specialize in building high-performance applications, leveraging machine learning, and creating scalable full-stack solutions.
+I specialize in building high-performance applications, leveraging machine learning, and creating scalable full-stack solutions.
 - 🔭 Currently working on expanding my project portfolio
 - 🌱 Focused on Full-Stack Development, Machine Learning, NLP, and System Design
 - 💡 Interested in Full-Stack Development, Software Engineering, and Problem-Solving